All Episodes

 Really, if you're not happy with the way things are going, you've got one candidate in this race whose fingerprints are all over it, whose policies have been implemented and have given us this.

-Okay, here now the this has now become uh obligatory, the obligatory Obama mention at every rally he attends.
+Okay, here now, this has now become obligatory, the obligatory Obama mention at every rally he attends.

-He's trying to say that Trump has been courting the KKK, and the KKK has been responding.
+He's trying to say that Trump has been courting the KKK and the KKK has been responding, KKK supporting Trump.

 That's what he's trying to tell people.

-Clan are gonna be regular visitors in the Oval Office if Trump gets elected, because what you do on a campaign trail only gets amplified when you're in the Oval Office.
+Klan are going to be regular visitors to the Oval Office if Trump gets elected because what you do on a campaign trail only gets amplified when you're in the Oval Office.

 This is disgusting, folks.

-It's despicable, it's bottom of the barrel kind of it may be the best they've got.
+It's bottom-of-the-barrel kind of, and may be the best they've got.

-I don't doubt they have focus group dissed.
+I don't doubt they have focus group this.

-Maybe they're just winging a prayering it here as we as we wind down.
+Maybe they're just winging a prayering at here as we wind down.

 But this is beneath everybody.